turtle-nest/holberton-hbnb/part2/hbnb/documentation/CURL_TESTING.md

 | /reviews/     | Missing review text   | ✅ Passed | 400 Bad Request |

-All tests were successfully conducted and passed as expected, ensuring robust validation and error handling across all API endpoints.
+Almost all tests were successfully conducted and passed as expected, ensuring robust validation and error handling across all API endpoints.